-The remaining courses to be chosen from the 3000- or 4000level offerings in German and Comparative Literature-German
+The remaining courses to be chosen from the 3000- or 4000level offerings in German and Comparative Literature-German in consultation with the Director of Undergraduate Studies.

 A senior thesis is not required for the major.
 Students interested in a senior thesis or research project may do so through independent study with a faculty member over one or two semesters.